Design Critique: Nintendo eShop (Nintendo Switch App)

 • Follows digital e-commerce design standards

-2. Game’s Product Details page
+2. Minimize user errors on Product Details page

 By tapping on a game, users are taken to another page that gives more details about the game.
 This page also allows users to start purchasing the game or to add the game to their “Wish List” by tapping on the heart icon.